pacman100/AI-Avatar/files/career_experience.md

 *Search Relevance*

 - Using the latest advances in Large language Models (LLMs) and Generative AI (GenAI) to improve Search Relevance.
+  - Leveraged Frontier LLMs and their world knowledge for synthetic data annotation to improve Search Relevance for Natural Language Queries.
+  - Achieved 9% increase in products in top positions that are top brands, highly rated and exactly relevant for the "best" intent queries, e.g., "best headphones for work".

 ## ML Engineer
 **Hugging Face** | 04/2022 - 05-2024 | U.S. Remote